See more articles

-We’re going to go ahead with “AI SEO” – the art and science of being recommended and cited in AI responses, to keep things simple.
+We’re going to go ahead with “AI SEO” — the art and science of getting your brand recommended, cited, and trusted by AI systems — to keep things simple.

 We’re going to assume you’re already sold on the value of appearing in AI — you’re a forward-thinking SEO after all.